kaleoyster/vim-config/README.md

 # vim-config

-The .vimrc file contains customization for vim editor.
+The .vimrc file contains a list of regularly used customization plugins in python development for vim editor.

 Plugin Manager: Plug

+## Description
+vim-config provides

 ## Plugins
 1. vim-sensible